lumalisan/musicfy/README.md

 - Dynamic Playlist System: Immerse yourself in a playlist system that allows you to curate and explore songs with ease.
 Choose from a variety of playlists and select your preferred songs within each playlist.
 - Aside Menu for Playlist Selection: Navigate through playlists using the aside menu, providing a user-friendly experience.
 - Web Animations: Experience animations crafted using Astro built system, adding life and dynamism to the web.
+- Accessibility Focus: Designed with accessibility in mind to ensure an inclusive and usable experience for all users.

 ## :rocket: Technologies used